CPG Legal – Attorneys at law.

-Loan mortgages and liens are known as “real” rights.
 Both mortgages and liens are rights over somebody else´s ownership of real property.
 Allow me to explain.
-You can own real estate property and mortgage it to a creditor through a loan structure.
-Once the notary public registers the mortgage, it becomes an “encumbrance” over your property.
-The same example can be said about vehicle liens.
-The creditor, therefore, gets a right over your ownership rights -that of a creditor of the mortgage or lien.
-In re aliena is Latin and translates to “a right in someone else´s property.
+A person can own real estate property and mortgage it to a money lender through a loan structure.
+As a notary public, I will register the mortgage, which becomes an “encumbrance” over the asset.
+The same example applies to car loans, guaranteed with vehicle liens.
+As a creditor, you get a right over the debtor´s ownership rights – be it a mortgage (for properties) or a lien (for cars).
+In re aliena is Latin and translates to “a right in someone else´s property”.

-The statute of limitations of both rights is different.
-But the main difference is that mortgages can be placed over real rights regarding immobility assets.
+The statute of limitations of these loans vary.
+However, the main difference is that mortgages can be placed over real rights regarding immobility assets.
 Houses, land, real estate properties, and usufruct rights can all be mortgaged.
 Liens, on the other hand, are placed over real mobility rights.
-A mobility asset can be moved, from location to location, without losing its essence.
-Vehicles, animals, clothes, furniture, etc., are all mobility assets.
-It´s pretty standard in Costa Rica to guarantee loans with vehicles.
+A mobile asset can be moved from location to location without losing its essence.
+Mobility loans fall on vehicles, boats, and animals because they are mobile assets.
+It´s pretty standard in Costa Rica to guarantee loans with cars.
 Therefore, a lien is an encumbrance on the vehicle to secure the loan.
-To conclude, a mortgage is to a property, as a lien is to a vehicle or mobility asset.
+To conclude, a mortgage is to a property what a lien is to a vehicle or mobility asset.

 Can you give a definition of a mortgage, liens, and the statute of limitations?